AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 ---
-title: "Ten practical ideas for faster TSP"
+title: "Solving Medium Sized Traveling Salesman Problems"
 mathjax: true
 layout: post
 ---
 The Traveling Salesman Problem (TSP), is particularly historic, known for being one of the most famous "hard" problems to design an algorithm for.
 It's typically taught in an computer science curriculum, though usually in a fairly superficial way.
 I found myself needing a deeper understanding of the problem and related algorithms while trying to compete in this kaggle competition (https://www.kaggle.com/competitions/hashcode-drone-delivery).
 This post explains I've learned.
 The goal is to condense weeks of research, implementation, and experimentation, into a short and practical summary, so it may be useful to the next person looking for this knowledge.

 In algorithms class, students are mostly taught about algorithms that perform asymptotically "well" and to avoid poor asymptotic behaviour when possible.
 This guidance is generally valid, but TSP is "NP-complete", meaning there almost certainly [P vs NP](P vs NP) cannot exist an algorithm for it that performs asymptotically well.
 Nevertheless, it is still a problem that arises in practice, so algorithm designers must do best they can.
 The label of "NP-complete" suggests that any algorithm will take time to run proportional to two to the power of the size of the input.
 This would suggest that TSP should be intractible for problem instances larger than, say, 50.
-In reality, instances with size over 100,000 [link to korean bars] have been solved, using decades of cumulative effort and innovation.
+In practice, instances with size over 100,000 [link to korean bars] have been solved, using decades of cumulative effort and innovation.

 Bill Cook has done a good job of chronicalling some of the history here https://www.math.uwaterloo.ca/tsp/us/history.html.
 He explains how larger and larger problems have been solved over time.
 Among these is a milestone in 1970.
 Held and Karp, two prominent computer scientists, were able to fully solve a 57-city problem.